Imani McGee-Stafford

-Imani Trishawn McGee-Stafford (born October 11, 1994) is an American professional basketball player.
+Imani Trishawn McGee-Stafford (born October 11, 1994) is an American professional basketball player, currently playing with the Monarcas de Juana Diaz of the BSNF.
 She played college basketball for University of Texas at Austin.

 College

 In 2015, while at Texas, McGee-Stafford was awarded the Honda Inspiration Award which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
 She grew up in a challenging home environment, but overcame the challenge and became a voice for others.